 Promoted to Lieutenant General, Jonathan Wainwright returned home not to the shame he expected as the commander who had surrendered at Corregidor.
-Instead he was welcomed with cheers, ticker-tape parades, and an outpouring of love an affection.
+Instead, he was welcomed with cheers, ticker-tape parades, and an outpouring of love and affection.
 President Truman sent word that he wanted to meet with the general.

 Wainwright and his wife flew into Washington, D.C. on the morning of September 10th.
 They were met by General Marshall to escorted them to the White House.
 There they visited briefly with President Truman in the Oval Office.
 Suddenly, as if it were an afterthought, the President told General Wainwright, "Let's step outside in the Rose Garden to continue this conversation."
 The two stood and the President took the General by the arm to escort him outside.
 General Wainwright was surprised to find the Rose Garden filled with military officials, press reporters, and spectators.
 His first thought was that the President wanted him to give a speech.

-The speech that day, was to be the Presidents, however.
-As President stepped to the microphone and began to read, it dawned on General Wainwright what was about to happen.
+The speech that day was to be the president, however.
+As President Truman stepped to the microphone and began to read, it dawned on General Wainwright what was about to happen.
 When the President had read the citation he turned to the last of the fighting generals and placed the Medal of Honor around his neck.
 On September 5, General Marshall had revived his recommendation, and the President quickly approved the award.
 This time there were no objections.